bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 In this example, `the-plugin` is registering itself with the `html` hook.

-As stated earlier, the `html` hook is not handled by `bit-docs` itself ([look here](https://github.com/bit-docs/bit-docs/blob/master/lib/configure/configure.js#L43-L62) for the hooks `bit-docs` does handle internally).
-When `bit-docs` encounters a hook that it doesn't handle, it takes the arguments and passes them on to any plugin that might wish to handle that hook, such as [`bit-docs-generate-html`](https://github.com/bit-docs/bit-docs-generate-html).
+As stated earlier, the `html` hook is not handled by `bit-docs` itself ([look here](https://github.com/bit-docs/bit-docs/blob/master/lib/configure/configure.js#L43-L62) for the hooks `bit-docs` does handle).
+When `bit-docs` encounters a hook that it doesn't handle, it takes the arguments and passes them along to any plugin that might wish to handle that hook, such as [`bit-docs-generate-html`](https://github.com/bit-docs/bit-docs-generate-html).

 The way `bit-docs-generate-html` handles the `html` hook is by calling `bitDocs.handle` in its own `bit-docs.js` file: